xia0/vial-qmk/keyboards/stratokeyster/readme.md

 |3d printed parts||

 _\* phillips head silver colour bolts recommended for aesthetic reasons_\
-_^ or combination of pins that add up_\
+_^ alternatively, a combination of pins that add up to 18_\
-_# for tuning strum bar clearance. you could also use a 3d printed washer, bits of paper, etc..._
+_# for tuning strum bar clearance. you could also use a 3d printed washer, bits of paper, etc..._\
+_† heavy and clicky recommended e.g. kailh box navy or kailh box black_

 ## pick guard wiring
 #### pickup selector